 Diana Shoudel – Corporate Secretary: Upon moving to Virginia sixteen years ago, it was quite apparent that property owners and citizens of the valley alike take great pride in this wonderful resource that is Smith Mountain Lake.
 Like anything that we value, it is critical that we hold the lake in high regard and do everything we can to be good stewards of the watershed/small tributaries.
 As a member of one of the water quality monitoring teams, it is gratifying to be a part of a group of highly motivated individuals who are so dedicated to insure the health and welfare of the lake.
 Taking part in “SML Clean Up Day” is also another example of the level of environmental concern and motivation shown by both property owners and others who enjoy the lake.
 Diana and her husband John feel fortunate are a part of the lake community and will continue to support efforts to protect and preserve the quality of our life at Smith Mountain Lake.

-John Rupnik – Treasurer: John retired from two separate careers – first from the U.S. Navy and then from the environmental services.
+John Rupnik – Treasurer: John retired from two separate careers – first from the U.S. Navy and then from the environmental services industry.
 John served with Oceanographic Unit 2 aboard USNS Dutton charting the Atlantic Ocean and Mediterranean Sea.
 He transition to Naval aviation and spend a majority of his career flying the P-3 Orion hunting submarines during the Cold War.
 His final assignment was as Deputy Director, Advanced Technology Demonstrations Program for the Chief of Naval Research.
 Retiring in 1992, John commenced his second career managing environmental research, development and demonstration programs for the Department of Defense.
 His degrees in Physics/Environmental Science and Systems Management/R&D supported this transition.
-John retired as Corporate Officer for HydroGeoLogic, Inc in 2013.
 John and his wife Patsy purchased their residence in Cedar Key Estates in 1992, vacationing with their two children, and have lived here full-time since 2013.
-He currently serves as Secretary and Treasurer on the Cedar Key Estates Association Board of Directors.
+He currently serves as Secretary on the Cedar Key Estates Association Board of Directors.
 He currently is the Treasurer for SMLA and a member on the SMLA Executive Committee.
-John is an active volunteer monitor of 3 sites within the water monitoring program, and he also helped launch and currently maintains the new SMLA website.
+John is an active volunteer monitor of 3 sites within the water monitoring program, and he also helped launch the SMLA website.
 John promotes impacting SMLA initiatives within our neighborhoods that contribute to retaining SML’s natural beauty.

 Chris Bechtler: Chris has a strong maritime background, having retired after 23 years of service in the U.S. Navy and Coast Guard.
 Among his assignments were the aircraft carrier USS America, the Coast Guard Cutter Kennebec, several Multi-Mission Stations performing Search and Rescue, Recreational Boating Safety and Law Enforcement, aids to Navigation teams and the Office of Marine Safety.
 His final duty assignment was as Chief of Police at the Coast Guard Yard.
 After retiring he took a job managing two private membership boat club locations before working for an oil spill recovery organization, then as dock master at Old North State Marina, another McConnell Golf Property.
 When McConnell Vacation Properties purchased Crazy Horse Marina, he was promoted to Director of Marine Operation for McConnell Golf and tasked with making repairs to this once great property.
 For the past six years he has been restoring Crazy Horse Marina and the old campground property.
 He is a past member of the board of the Smith Mountain Lake Boating Association and currently serves on the Water Safety Council and the TLAC Navigation Committee.